-Shakshuka is a savory dish that is popularly enjoyed in Israel.
-Some say it originated in Yemen, however others say it goes all the way back to the Ottoman Empire.
+Shakshuka is a savory dish that is popularly enjoyed in the Middle East.
+Some say it originated in Yemen in North Africa, however others say it goes all the way back to the Ottoman Empire.
 Different regions put different twists on it, but at its heart it is simply eggs poached in a tomato sauce in a cast-iron skillet.

 - Spice Mix: Shakshuka features a unique blend of spices.
 After you add the tomatoes to the sauce, add paprika, cumin, cayenne, and nutmeg.
 Next, simmer for 20 minutes to allow the flavors time to mingle.

 - Large Eggs: Next comes the eggs.
 Make little wells in the tomato sauce and then crack the eggs into the wells.
 Next, sprinkle the eggs with a little salt.
 Cook until the egg whites set up, but yolk is still soft.

 - Fresh Cilantro: After the eggs finish cooking, sprinkle the whole dish with fresh cilantro.
 This adds a brightness to the dish that you won’t want to miss!